 Digitally record your items before you put them into storage.
 This is great for insurance reasons.
 More importantly, you are preserving your family heritage.
 Don’t stop there!
 Label all your items with a minimum of a description of the item, any history you know of, and the date the item was stored.
 Keep a master list of the items and where they are stored.
 The Nebraska State Historical Society has a fabulous website dedicated to the preservation of heirlooms.
 Here is just a small segment on how to document your family heirlooms with a form you can adapt for your own documentation use.

-I thought it would be helpful to know what some of the archival terms really meant.
-The definitions I have used here come from the Nebraska State Historical Society.
+The definitions used here have come from the Nebraska State Historical Society.

 Acid-Free: "In principle, papers which contain no free acid and have a pH value of 7.0 or greater.
 In practice, papermakers consider a paper having a pH value of 6.0 or greater to be acid free."

 Acidic: "A substance is labeled acidic when it measures lower than a 7 on the pH scale.
 The lower the number the more acidic the substance is."

 Alkaline: "Also known as a base, an alkaline substance measures higher than a 7 on the pH scale.
 The higher the number the more alkaline the substance is."

 Archival: "This term is used loosely to describe a material that has been made for long-term stability.
 There is no official definition of the term, and it can be used to mean anything from ‘neutral at the time of manufacture’ to ‘acid-free, lignin-free, sulfur-free, and optical brightener-free’, etc."